CWood-sdf/banana.nvim/README.md

 ### Styling Language

-- [ ] Basic Styling
+- [x] Basic Styling
-- [ ] Complex styling (animations, transitions, position:absolute)
+- [ ] Complex styling (animations, transitions, absolute positioning)
-- [ ] Very Fast rendering
+- [x] Very Fast rendering
 - [ ] Few errors
-- [ ] Based on css
+- [x] Based on css
+- [x] Have to do some inversions on the style treesitter tree

 ### Styler

-- [ ] Should take in a page AST, and the styling AST, then apply all the rules
+- [x] Should take in a page AST, and the styling AST, then apply all the rules
+- [ ] Needs to be really fast

 ### Renderer Goals